Abdon and Sennen: Veneration

 Their Acts, written for the most part prior to the 9th century, describe them as Persian nobles, captured and taken to Rome during a military campaign in the third century.
 There they became slaves, converted to Christianity and helped bury the Christian dead.
 They came to the attention of Emperor Decius who had them taken in chains before the Roman Senate, where they refused to sacrifice to the Roman gods, and so were dismembered by gladiators in the Colosseum approximately in the year 250.
 The Acts certainly contain several fictitious statements about the cause, the circumstances of their coming to Rome and the nature of their torments.
 They relate that their bodies were buried by a subdeacon, "Quirinus", and later transferred in the reign of Constantine the Great (reigned 306–337) to the Cemetery of Pontianus on the road to Porto, near the gates of Rome.

 A fresco found on a sixth century sarcophagus supposed to contain their remains represents them receiving crowns from Christ.
 Several cities, notably Florence and Soissons, claim possession of their bodies, but the Acta Sanctorum insist that they rest in the Basilica of San Marco Evangelista al Campidoglio, Rome, having been brought there in 1474.
 They may have even had their own church in Rome, which has now been lost.
 The Benedictine Abbey of Sainte-Marie in Arles-sur-Tech, France also claims their tomb.

-Abdon and Sennen are patron saints of Calasparra, in Murcia, Spain.
-The feasts days celebrated in their honor in this Spanish town date back to the 16th century.
+Among other cities, Abdon and Sennen are patron saints of Calasparra, in Murcia, Spain, in which the feasts days celebrated in their honor date back to the 16th century.
+In Catalonia, they are known as Sant Nin i Sant Non, and in Valencia as Sants de la Pedra, meaning “saints of hail”, from the belief that these saints offer protection to orchards and fruit trees against hail damage.